Makktu/MyPad/README.md

 Saturday 7-1-23:

 Got light/dark mode button half-working.
+(Next time: get the text area changing too.)

 Intention for now is just to get the basic functionality working before starting in on the fine-tuning for desktop/mobile display and usage etc.

+Decision whether to leave with basic beginner-JS sort of setup, or use modules/webpack and the like.
+(Probably the former.
+This is an exercise in making something first and foremost.
+Not packaging for production.)